parthasarathy27/Calendar-Tracking-app-Frontend/README.md

 ### Calendar View
 - View and manage past and upcoming communications in a calendar interface.

-### Reporting and Analytics (Optional)
-- **Communication Frequency Report**: A visual report that shows the frequency of each communication method over a selected time period.
-- **Engagement Effectiveness**: Track the effectiveness of each communication method in terms of responses and engagement.
-- **Downloadable Reports**: Export reports in PDF or CSV format.

----

 ## Setup & Installation

 ### Prerequisites